TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Introduction

 Existing approaches to tabular data understanding can be broadly categorized into two paradigms.
 The first is the ``\emph{Table-as-Text}" paradigm, where tables are linearized into sequences and processed by large language models (LLMs) \citep{zha2023tablegptunifyingtablesnature, su2024tablegpt2largemultimodalmodel}.
 While effective, this approach is sensitive to serialization choices \citep{DBLP:conf/wsdm/SuiZZH024} and inevitably loses critical structural information \citep{DBLP:conf/acl/DengSHS0M0M24}.
 The second paradigm treats ``\emph{Table-as-Image}", where table screenshots are processed with vision models.
-This approach better preserves structural information but struggles to capture fine-grained and aligned semantic meaning \citep{DBLP:conf/acl/DengSHS0M0M24}.
+This approach better preserves structural information but struggles to capture precise and aligned semantic meaning \citep{DBLP:conf/acl/DengSHS0M0M24}.

 To combine the complementary strengths of these paradigms, recent research has moved toward ``\emph{Table-as-Multimodality}'', where tables are represented in both textual and visual forms and processed via fine-tuned multimodal LLMs (MLLMs) \citep{liu2025hippoenhancingtableunderstanding}.
 While promising, this MLLM-based paradigm suffers from two key limitations that hinder both performance and practicality.
 First, regardless of the context, they mandate both modality views for every table-query pair.
 However, not all queries benefit from multiple views, as integrating multiple views often introduces redundancy and, in some cases, conflicting signals.
 For example, textual linearization may inadvertently impose row-order sensitivity \citep{DBLP:journals/tmlr/FangXTH0QSF24}, while tables in their original or visual form remain permutation-invariant \citep{wu2025tabular}.
 Such redundancy and conflicts mislead the MLLM's table understanding, resulting in suboptimal performance.
-Second, existing approaches typically require fine-tuning large MLLMs, which is computationally prohibitive to scale, even with efficient fine-tuning strategies \citep{hu2022lora}.
+Second, existing approaches typically rely on heavy MLLMs, which remain computationally prohibitive to adapt at scale even with parameter-efficient fine-tuning strategies \citep{hu2022lora}, limiting their practicality under constrained training budgets and deployment pipelines \citep{DBLP:journals/dase/YinQCYZLXSZ25}.

 In this paper, we propose TableDART (Dynamic Adaptive multi-modal RouTing), a novel framework for efficient and effective multimodal table understanding.
 Unlike prior work, TableDART does not naively combine all modalities' perspectives.
 Instead, it introduces a lightweight MLP gating network that dynamically selects the optimal processing path (either Text-only, Image-only, or Fusion) for each table-query pair depending on the instance's complexity and resource efficiency.
 When fusion is selected, a powerful LLM agent integrates the outputs of both single-modality experts, serving either as an arbitrator (selecting the better output) or as a rescuer (generating an enhanced answer by reasoning over both sources).
 Notably, TableDART reuses existing single-modality experts (Text-only and Image-only), requiring training only for the gating network.
 This makes it significantly more training-efficient than fine-tuning MLLMs.
 We validate TableDART with extensive experiments on seven diverse benchmarks.
 Results show that TableDART not only achieves state-of-the-art performance among open-source models, surpassing the strongest MLLM-based baseline by an average of 4.02\% accuracy, but also provides new insights into dynamic routing policies for multimodal table understanding.